Can You Put Holes in Apartment Walls? A Guide for Renters

 Are Landlords Responsible for Replacing Air Filters?

 Renters are usually expected to replace air filters themselves.
 This includes the purchase of the filters, although many landlords will provide a couple of extra filters as a courtesy.
-There are some variations, however, and you should check your lease for the specific expectations.
+There are some variations, however, and you should check your lease for specific expectations.